“Life doesn’t always resemble a clear blue sky.

 – Improves Proprioception

-I hope this offers you some inspiration to consider taking mini pockets in your days,
+I hope this offers you some inspiration to consider taking mini pockets in your days, mini pockets to explore your own yoga practice, no matter what time of day and how short or long it is.
+Three minutes is better than nothing.

-Our Yoga Practice can be one of many in our little “tool-boxes” for life.
+Our yoga practice can be one of many in our little “tool-boxes” for life.

 Reference: